Home Treatment First Aid for Cold Exposure

 If small areas of your body (ears, face, nose, fingers, or toes) are really cold or frozen, try these first aid measures to warm the areas.

-Do not walk on frozen feet if possible.
-However, it is better to walk on frozen feet than to thaw your feet if there is a chance they will refreeze.
+- Do not walk on frozen feet if possible.
+But it is better to walk on frozen feet than to thaw your feet if there is a chance they will refreeze.

 - Do not put snow on the area or pack snow around the limb.